deeptir18/posh/README.md

 pipes the output to `grep`.
 The proxy servers will run on each NFS mount directly.

 0. Configure NFS at the client and servers so the two servers expose NFS mounts to the client.
-See [EXPERIMENTS.md](EXPERIMENTS.md) for more details on the NFS setup in our experiments.
 In this example, each NFS servers hosts the shared directory at `/mnt/logs` and the client mounts them at `/home/user/mount1` and `/home/user/mount2` respectively.